awsdocs/amazon-ecs-developer-guide/doc_source/create-application-load-balancer.md

 1. For **Type**, choose **All traffic**\.

-1. For **Source**, choose **Custom**, and then type the name of your Application Load Balancer security group that you created in [Configure Security Groups](#alb-configure-security-groups)\.
+1. For **Source**, choose **Custom**, and then type the name of your Application Load Balancer security group that you created in [Configure security groups](#alb-configure-security-groups)\.
 This rule allows all traffic from your Application Load Balancer to reach the containers in your tasks that are registered with your load balancer\.
 ![\[Edit inbound rules\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/edit_inbound_rules.png)

 1. Choose **Save** to finish\.

-## Create an Amazon ECS Service<a name="alb-create-service"></a>
+## Create an Amazon ECS service<a name="alb-create-service"></a>

 After your load balancer and target group are created, you can specify the target group in a service definition when you create a service\.
 When each task for your service is started, the container and port combination specified in the service definition is registered with your target group and traffic is routed from the load balancer to that container\.
 For more information, see [Creating a service](create-service.md)\.